KatieLars/KatieLars.github.io/_posts/2017-07-04-hashing_hashes_with_time_and_space.markdown

 Because no one has made that joke before.

-But beyond the dance of the salt pork fairies their title evokes, hashes, it turns out, are a great way to store information.
+But beyond the dance of the salt pork fairies, hashes, it turns out, are a great way to store information.
 They're intuitive: you have a keyword conceptually related to a value; they are good at handling unique information: keywords are one-of-a-kind to access particular information; and, as key/value pairs inhabit no particular location inside the hash, they are more fluid than arrays at organizing information.
 The information contained in hashes isn't nailed down.

 Problem is, there are times when I need things nailed down.